radical-cybertools/radical.pilot/docs/source/installation.rst

 database that is reachable from the internet.
 User groups within the same institution or project can share a single MongoDB instance.

-MongoDB is standard software on most Linux distributions.
+MongoDB is standard software and available in most Linux distributions.
+At the end of this section, we provide brief instructions how to set up a MongoDB server and discuss some advanced topics, like SSL support and authentication to increased the security of RADICAL-Pilot.

 Installation